openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

    Configuration was applied

    Please complete any out of service commissioning steps with system commands and unlock controller to proceed.

-After config_controller bootstrap configuration, REST API, CLI and Horizon interfaces are enabled on the controller-0 OAM IP address.
-The remaining installation instructions will use the CLI.
+#.
+After config_controller bootstrap configuration, REST API, CLI and
+   Horizon interfaces are enabled on the controller-0 OAM IP address.
+The remaining installation instructions use the CLI.

 ------------------------------------
 Provisioning controller-0 and system